↑

 • Eggs.
 I adore tuna pasta salad with eggs, and they add extra protein to the dish.

 • Beans.
-Cannellini beans are creamy, buttery, and add additional protein.
+Cannellini beans are creamy and buttery, adding additional protein.

 High Protein Tuna Pasta Salad Recipe